 Marc Hertzman: Latin America; Brazil; slavery; the African Diaspora

-Kristin Hoganson: U.S. empire; gender and sexuality; militarism and war; colonialism and globalization; agriculture and the environment; entanglements across empires
+Kristin Hoganson: U.S. empire; women and gender; militarism and war; colonialism and globalization; agriculture and the environment; entanglements across empires; infrastructures and power

 Rana Hogarth: medicine; the American Atlantic World; slavery; colonialism; the African Diaspora; antebellum South